2gis/mapsapi/src/doc/en/manual/dg-loading.md

 ### DG.then function

-As described earlier, the function <code>DG.then</code> is responsible for tracking the moment of loading the maps API and adding handlers for this action.
+As described earlier, the function <code>DG.then</code> is responsible for tracking the moment of loading the Maps API and adding handlers for this action.
 Function parameters:

 <table>